 There really aren’t any true downsides to Microsoft 365 Business.
-In fact, many analysts have predicted that it will become the gold standard for small businesses.
-However, adopting Microsoft 365 Business will require some communication and training.
+Nevertheless, adopting it across your organization will require some communication and training.

 For example, the system may flag an unsafe link, but that will not necessarily stop your employee from dismissing the warning and clicking “Continue to link” anyway.
 Therefore, it’s imperative that you actively train your employees on security best practices, as well as inform them of the Microsoft 365 Business security features discussed here so they’ll know how to properly handle warnings.